 The next line contains space-separated integers , the leaderboard scores in decreasing order.

-The next line contains an integer, , denoting the number games Alice plays.
+The next line contains an integer, , the number games the player plays.

 The last line contains space-separated integers , the game scores.